oracle/weblogic-deploy-tooling/site/developer/developer_guide.md

 Alias definitions are discussed in more detail [here](#alias-definitions).

-The `installer` module builds the final installer zip file.
+The `installer` module builds the final installer ZIP file.
 It includes the assembly definitions, start scripts for each tool for Linux and Windows platforms, and configurations for variable injection and logging.

-A single installer zip file is built under the `WLSDEPLOY_HOME/installer/target` directory.
+A single installer ZIP file is built under the `WLSDEPLOY_HOME/installer/target` directory.

-There are detailed instructions for building the project [here](#building-weblogic-deploy-tool)
+There are detailed instructions for building the project [here](#building-weblogic-deploy-tool).

 ## Functional Areas